dlang/DIPs/DIPs/DIP1xxx-SSS.md

 ## Rationale

-D compilers are allowed to move (instead of destroying) stack allocated struct objects that reached their end of scope.
+D compilers are allowed to move (instead of destroying) stack allocated struct objects that have reached the end of their scope.
 While this may be a very useful feature, it does mean certain programming patterns become more difficult.

 The limitation is usually phrased as "D structs may not contain pointers to themselves".
 While that limitation is correct, it is not the only one.
-For example, D structs may also not use the constructor/destructor to register themselves with a global registry that keeps track of all instances in the system (e.g. - by a linked list).
-This also severely limits the ability to store delegates that reference the struct from outside the struct.
+For example, D structs also may not use the constructor/destructor to register themselves with a global registry that keeps track of all instances in the system, e.g. via a linked list.
+This also severely limits the ability to store delegates that reference the struct instance from outside the struct.

-While not all of those scenarios will be easily solved by this DIP, without it the programmer is left with *zero* tools to tackle the problem, even if she was lucky enough to spot it before it caused memory corruption.
+While not all of these scenarios will be easily solved by this DIP, without it the programmer is left with *zero* tools to tackle the problem, even if she is lucky enough to spot it before it causes memory corruption.

 ## Terminology

-Whenever an upper case vowel is used (MAY, SHOULD, MUST NOT), their meaning should be taken as defined in [RFC 2119](https://tools.ietf.org/html/rfc2119).
+Whenever an upper case vowel is used (MAY, SHOULD, MUST NOT), its meaning should be taken as defined in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ## Description